 Think About Sleeping Arrangements

-We booked a room for 4 people with one double bed and two bunk beds – as it was the only option for families of 4.
+For our first cruise, we booked a room for 4 people with one double bed and two bunk beds – as it was the only option for families of 4.
 We thought we had it all figured out and I read everywhere that cribs are provided and placed in your room.

-As our older son already slept in bunks we felt fine about it and we requested a crib for the almost 2 year old… Let me tell you that it didn’t work out on Royal Caribbean.
+As our older son already slept in bunks we felt fine about it, and we requested a crib for the almost 2-year-old… Let me tell you that it didn’t work out on Royal Caribbean.

-The crib basically blocked the only space between a bed and sofa (and the only space in the room basically) and my other son had no access to his bunk bed as there was nowhere to put the ladder.
-We thought we could live with that but then we discovered that it was a MINI crib.
+The crib blocked the only space between a bed and sofa (and the only space in the room basically) and my other son had no access to his bunk bed as there was nowhere to put the ladder.
+We thought we could live with that, but then we discovered that it was a MINI crib.

-As our room attendant pointed out they only offer mini cribs, because a regular-size travel crib or pack-and-play wouldn’t have fit.
+As our room attendant pointed out, they only offer mini cribs, because a regular-size travel crib or pack-and-play wouldn’t have fit.
 He was right.
 Our beloved Guava Lotus crib wouldn’t have fit.

-My son was way too big to fit in a mini crib, so we ended up asking the staff to take it away and he ended up bedsharing with my husband, while I and a 4 year old slept in our bunks.
+My son was way too big to fit in a mini crib, so we ended up asking the staff to take it away and he ended up bedsharing with my husband, while I and a 4-year-old slept in our bunks.

 That said…